SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: In-the-Wild Evaluation

 \subsubsection{Metrics}

-For each project, we attempt to apply the optimization, compile the code, and then execute the unit tests on the optimized code.
-If the tests are passed, we conduct the performance tests 6 times each on both the original and optimized versions of the project.
-To avoid issues such as cold starts, we discard the results from the first run and report the average performance improvement in the remaining 5 runs for each test case.
+For each project, we attempt to apply the optimization, compile the code (for C/C++) or install the package (for Python), and then execute the unit tests on the optimized code.
+If the tests are passed, we conduct the performance tests $6$ times each on both the original and optimized versions of the project.
+To avoid issues such as cold starts, we discard the results from the first run.
+For C/C++ projects, the default compiler optimization level defined in the build file of the original project is used.
+We then report the average performance improvement in the remaining $5$ runs for each test case, which is standard in existing studies~\cite{gao2024search, chen2016robust, liu2024minotaur, wen2025unveiling, fraile2025measuring}.

 Depending on the implementation of the test case, the performance may be reported as a number where higher values indicate better performance (e.g., processed items per second) or lower values indicate better performance (e.g., execution time).
 We unified the performance improvement in both types as the improvement of speed (i.e., 100\% improvement if the number increases from 10 to 20 in the former type, or decreases from 20 to 10 in the latter type).
 Formally, let $x$ and $y$ denote the performance results for a given test case before and after optimization.
 The improvement ratio is calculated as $\frac{y - x}{x}$ for the former type or $\frac{x - y}{y}$ for the latter type.